G-Dragon: Awards and achievements

 G-Dragon has received numerous accolades throughout his career.
 Since his solo debut, he has won over 100 awards across various music, fashion, and cultural ceremonies.
-He had won his nominations at eight Mnet Asian Music Awards, including Artist of the Year in 2013, and five Melon Music Awards.
+He had won twelve awards at Mnet Asian Music Awards, including Artist of the Year in 2013 and 2025, and five Melon Music Awards.
 G-Dragon has also been celebrated at the Golden Disc Awards, Korean Music Awards, and "Seoul Music Awards" for his contributions to the Korean music industry.

 In addition to his musical achievements, G-Dragon has been widely recognized for his impact on fashion and culture.
-He has received the "Style Icon of the Year" award at the Style Icon Awards and was named GQ Korea’s "Man of the Year" in 2015.
-His was also listed on Forbes Asia’s "30 Under 30" in 2016 and featured in the Business of Fashion’s "BoF 500" list.
+He has received the "Style Icon of the Year" award at the Style Icon Awards and was named GQ Korea's "Man of the Year" in 2015.
+His was also listed on Forbes Asia's "30 Under 30" in 2016 and featured in the Business of Fashion's "BoF 500" list.

 G-Dragon has also received several state and cultural honors, including the Okgwan Order of Cultural Merit (4th class) in 2025, making him the youngest person to ever to receive this distinction, as well as the first Korean idol.
 He was appointed as an Honorary Ambassador for the 2025 APEC Summit in recognition of his contributions to promoting Korean culture internationally.

+On July, 2026, he was appointed as the official ambassador of the UNESCO World Heritage Site for the first time in Korea.